websiddu/blog.websiddu.com/_posts/2016-02-19-how-i-implemented-accessibility-to-website.md

 ### Final thoughts
-It''s very important for designers to make sure that their portfolio websites are accessible.
+It's very important for designers to make sure that their portfolio websites are accessible.
 Here are my takeaways.

 1. Do the basics right.
 2. Use navigation & lists intelligently.